Reconstruction of Mews House, Radnor Mews, W2

 The project involved the demolition and reconstruction of this tiny mews house.

 The Conservation Area constraints required the original barrel vault roof to be retained, but as this was structurally unsound, the original cement and tile roof was removed, and a new curved steel and ply roof was substituted, complete with curved insulation, to current standards.

 The project included the complete reconstruction of the front wall of the property and the reinstallation of the floors, including the ground floor, to revised levels, in order to make the best use of the building.

 At first floor level, the underside of the barrel vault roof was exposed to give extra height to the main rooms, while an extra loft was created over Bedroom 3, for extra storage.
 This design was more on like granny flats where you can save space, add to your home’s value, comfort, and attractiveness.
-To see what I am talking about, visit affordable flats in Sydney.

 The finishes were to an extremely high standard throughout, and this was achieved through close collaboration between the Architect, Contractor, Interior Designer, and Client.